Koru Kids after school nannies take care of your kids in the comfort of their own home.

 After school nannies are perfect if you prefer more personalised care and want your child to be taken care of in your home.
 They will pick your kids up from school, help with homework, make dinner and keep them entertained until you get home.
 They can also take them to any extra-curricular activities (and can even research local options for you if you like).
 They can sort out the bag for the next day and take care of things that the school has asked you to do.
 This can take the stress out of the evening routine and give you more quality time when you get home from work.

 There are some downsides when it comes to the search for a nanny.
 Trawling through the internet, interviewing and referencing candidates can be time consuming.
 Alternatively, nanny agencies can help identify candidates but charge thousands in up front fees.
-Koru Kids is an alternative which offers the best of both worlds: making it easy to find an amazing nanny AND with no upfront fees.
+Koru Kids is an alternative which offers the best of both worlds: making it easy to find an amazing nanny AND with no finders fees.
 We recruit, vet and train students to become after school nannies.
 We also manage all the admin, including contracts and payroll.
 Plus, we have teachers on our staff who provide ongoing support and guidance to your nanny, ensuring they only get better and better over time.